 We are asking you to help us prevent the spread of this virus.

 - No longer accepting walk-in patients.
-For the safety and well-being of our patients and families, we will no longer be seeing walk-in patients.
+Beginning Monday, March 16, for the safety and well-being of our patients and families, we will no longer be seeing walk-in patients.
 Please call the clinic for an appointment to be seen: Fayetteville (479) 442-7322 and Pinnacle Hills (479) 464-5597.

 - If you think your child may have coronavirus (fever over 100.0 degrees AND cough AND recent travel to an area with known coronavirus activity OR exposure to someone known to have coronavirus), please call our clinic first to ensure we can arrange for the best care for your child.